Surf’s Up, School’s In!

 Darryn: I actually can’t remember, but I can remember doing a lesson in the UK in March, with the water less then 10 degrees, a 5mm wetsuit on, boots, gloves and a hood.
 This combined with a north wind blowing so hard every part of my body hurt and thinking who is crazy enough to do lessons in this weather and actually pay for it.

-Cb: Yes, we are so lucky here in northern NSW!
-What has been the most rewarding lesson you have ever given?
+Cb: Yes, we’re so lucky here in northern NSW!
+What’s been the most rewarding lesson you’ve ever given?